-Since your arrival in the area of displacement / Since your return, how has your experience been?

-- > Probe: How is the relationship between non-displaced populations and IDPs or returnees? - Probe: Have you observed any new dynamics in the area?
+- 6. Since your arrival in the area of displacement / Since your return, how has your experience been? - > Probe: How is the relationship between non-displaced populations and IDPs or returnees? - Probe: Have you observed any new dynamics in the area?
 Any negative or positive experiences you would like to share?
-Have you experienced any kind of discrimination in any sphere of life because of your social group/tribal affiliation? - 5.
-As a person (adapt following group: 'as a man/woman/young person'), are there areas of the city and/or time of the day where and when you feel personally less safe if you would be outside and/or on your own? - > Probe: Where do you not feel safe?
+Have you experienced any kind of discrimination in any sphere of life because of your social group/tribal affiliation? - 7.
+As a person (adapt following group: 'as a man/woman/young person'), how would you describe the safety of your current area of residence? - Probe: If you feel unsafe, can you explain why? (e.g. active fighting, communal tensions, risk of personal violence) - Probe: Where do you not feel safe?
 Why?
 Are there places you are forbidden to go to?
-By who and why? - 6.
-For women groups only: Have you heard, or have you personally experienced troubles or violence because you are a woman/based on your gender recently in the area?
+By who and why? - 8.
+For women groups only: Have you heard, or have you personally experienced troubles or violence because you are a woman/based on your gender recently in the area? - 9.
+Have people in your community/area experienced signs of psychological distress recently?